Does not apply to sports. Team sports

 • d) floorball.

-1. What styles of swimming are used when transporting casualties?
+1. What swimming styles are used when transporting victims?

 • a) applied;